 Caffeine, the most widely known compound in coffee, only makes up a mere 1% to 2% of the bean.
 The other ingredients such as chlorogenic acids, caffeol, polyphenols, phytoestrogens and diterpenes are now being researched regarding their effects on health.

-Highly regarded Medscape News published an excellent and extensively referenced summary of the potential medical benefits of coffee consumption (you can check it out here although registration is required to view in full).
-In summary, the main health conditions/ body systems covered in the summary include:
+Highly regarded Medscape News published an excellent and extensively referenced summary of the potential medical benefits of coffee consumption.

 - Cardiovascular system – despite potentially increasing blood pressure, coffee may lower the risk for coronary disease and protect against heart failure.
 In cited studies, moderate coffee intake was associated with a lower risk for coronary heart disease as far out as 10 years, and new data suggests that an average of 2 cups a day protects against heart failure.